 When using a visualization that supports two or more groupings — line charts, bar charts, and pivot tables — additional department level combinations become available, allowing side-by-side comparison of top-level departments broken down by sub-department levels:

-- Top level + 3rd level: aggregates to top level, then breaks down by 2nd level sub-department
+Top level + 3rd level: aggregates to the top level, then breaks down by the 2nd-level sub-department.

 Note: When Exact department is selected as the first grouping, no further department breakdown is supported as a second grouping, as the second grouping acts as a more specific breakdown from the first.